nuthanc/ui_automation/README.md

     * Approach of ancestor li instead of span
     * Another approach of execute_script
     * Best approach: Think of using js console in browser and follow.
 See doc in Evernote
+        * Open in Big browser and inspect and find that particular element